blorente/decorat/wiki/stories/the_promotion.md

 The words made my hands a little bit warmer.
 I clenched my fists, and carried on, up to my station.

 ---

 Cognitor 36B, Sectio Ordos was cold that day.
 Two men in janitor uniforms were cleaning the green carpet surrounding the ten Retriever stations, in preparation for the shift change.

-When I got into the room, Magos Cognitor Arsenus emmitted a series of electrical buzzes, punctuated by a steam cloud that sprouted from an opening in his red robes where his mouth would have been.
+When I got into the room, Magos Cognitor Arsenus emmitted a series of electrical buzzes, punctuated by a steam cloud that sprouted from an opening in his red robes, where his mouth would have been.
 The Magos had a perfect view of the room from the plinth he was affixed to, and he had the rare custom to greet his Retrievers at the start of each shift.

-"Good morning to you as well, Magos" I returned the greeting, as I walked around the circle of leatherbound armchairs, to station 8.
+"Good morning to you as well, Magos" I returned the greeting as I walked around the circle of leatherbound armchairs, to station 8.

 My station was empty.
 "Excuse me, do you know what happened to Herc?"
-I asked the night shift Retriever to my right, as she was rising from her station, getting ready to leave.
+I asked the night shift Retriever to my right, as she was rising from her armcahair, getting ready to leave.

 "Damn ninker never showed up."
 She said.
 Her breath was still irregular from the last dive, her pupils dilated.
 "He better come back with a good excuse and a bottle of amasec to share.
 Now if you'll excuse me, I can't be here anymore."
 Without one more word, she shambled down the room.

-The rest of my shift were already connected.
+The rest of people in my shift were already connected.
 I sat on my station, readying myself.
 A chill ran down my spine as the HUD of my helmet lit up.
 I felt my pulse rise again, and I touched the place where my ring had been moments ago.
 I grimaced in pain as my fingers brushed the bandages of this morning's cut.

 I managed to coerce my shaky hands to strap the belts and perform final checks.
 "The Emperor is with me.
 The Emperor protects."
 It was going to be a long day.

 My display signalled the successful connection, and ten mind prepared to dive into the depths of the Archive.
 Reading, watching, sifting, trying to find answers to the queries of the Imperium.

 "WELCOME, RETRIEVERS OF THE ORDOS."
-Even through the ThinkPod helmet interface, Cognitor Arsenus's voice was canny, more machine than human.
+Even through the helmet's vox interface, Cognitor Arsenus's voice was canny, more machine than human.

 "THE GRAND ARCHIVE THANKS YOU FOR YOUR SERVICE.
 YOU ARE THE BEST RETRIEVERS IN DECORAT, FOR WHICH YOU WERE CHOSEN.
 YOU ARE THE ELITE.
 MAKE US PROUD."
 These words marked the imminent dive.
 Usually, hearing them made me feel proud to be serving the Emperor.
 Today, they made me taste vomit at the back of my throat.

 A cold hand gripped my heart.
 I wasn't ready for this, not again.
-Cannonfire raged in the distance.
+Cannonfire raged in the back of my mind.
 I closed my eyes until white dots were dancing inside my pupils and gripped the leather of the armrests, trying to make it go away.
 Trying to prepare for--

 "CAPTAIN ARGOLES, CHAPTER AURORA, THE DISASTER OF THRACIAN PRIMARIS.
 338.M41.
 FILE PREFIXES 50123 TO 109034" declared Arsenus.

 "LET US BEGIN" And we plunged into a sea of data.

-I found a set of recordings, and I opened it.
-Within nanoseconds, I was seeing from the cockpit of a fighter jet, flying over a majestic parade.
+I opened a set of recordings.
+Within nanoseconds, I was seeing the world from the cockpit of a fighter jet, flying over a majestic parade.
 Millions of souls cheered as the Imperium's finest marched by.
-I started feeling a sense of pride as I watched the impecable legions of the Emperor.
+I started feeling a sense of pride as I watched the impeccable legions of the Emperor.

 It didn't last long.
 When we were reaching the crowd, the fighter dived into it, and opened fire.
-I realized this recording was one of the traitor pilots while they raked through the crowds.
+As the automatic guns raked through the crowds, I realized this recording was one of the traitor pilots.
 I felt sick as I spectated first hand the flier's guns cutting down thousands of civilians, seconds before precipitating to a fiery, sudden death when the Imperium opened fire.
 No sign of Argoles.

 I had to keep searching.
-My mind jumped from file to file, processing each one before moving to the next one.
+My mind jumped from file to file, processing each before moving on to the next one.
 I found picts of burning buildings, sound recordings of agonizing people, and death rolls that numbered the thousands.
 But no Argoles.

 "Found it!"
 Said one of the other Retrievers.